-Partnership for Children & Youth’s policy priorities are grounded in the belief that expanded learning programs and community schools are necessary strategies to closing the opportunity and achievement gaps.
-Our goals and strategies are driven by our work with educators and non-profit and community leaders on the ground with whom we partner to increase student success.
-We serve as a bridge between on-the-ground needs and the creation and implementation of policies at the local, state, and federal levels.
+Our goals and strategies are driven by our work with educators, non-profit organizations, and community leaders directly serving students and families to close the opportunity and achievement gaps.
+We serve as a bridge between the needs and experiences of the field, and the creation and implementation of policies at the local, state, and federal levels.

 Our policy work focuses on expanding access to and improving the quality of expanded learning programs (after school and summer) and community schools.